MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[PartnerUnresponsivenessThresholdInDays <Int32?>]`: Get or Set days the per tenant tolerance to unresponsiveness for this partner integration
   - `[PartnerUnsupportedOSVersionBlocked <Boolean?>]`: Get or set whether to block devices on the enabled platforms that do not meet the minimum version requirements of the Data Sync Partner

-NOTIFICATIONMESSAGETEMPLATES <IMicrosoftGraphNotificationMessageTemplate1[]>: The Notification Message Templates.
+NOTIFICATIONMESSAGETEMPLATES <IMicrosoftGraphNotificationMessageTemplate[]>: The Notification Message Templates.
   - `[Id <String>]`: Read-only.
   - `[BrandingOptions <String>]`:
   - `[DefaultLocale <String>]`: The default locale to fallback onto when the requested locale is not available.